content-left-bg.png

 • School Strategic Plan (every four years)

-• Annual Implementation Plan (annually), which includes as attachments
+• Annual Implementation Plan (annually)

 Monitoring: Schools regularly and collaboratively monitor the implementation and impacts of long- and short-term plans and the school budget to ensure enacted plans and budgets continue to meet the needs of the students and the school.